avinassh/haxor/README.md

 | title       | The title of the story or poll.
 | parts       | A list of related pollopts, in display order.
 | raw         | original JSON response.
+| descendants | In the case of stories or polls, the total comment count.

 Class: `User`
 =============